Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

 In this case, the RK4 method is used to obtain the function $\Phi(X_k;\theta)$.
 Therefore, the deterministic part of the model used for learning, $\Phi$, matches the dynamical system which is used to generate the reference solutions.
 The variance of the process noise is chosen to be $\sigma^2=0.5$.

-Figure~\ref{fig:param_accurateModel} presents the approximate marginal distributions of the parameters obtained by FBOVI and joint UKF.
-The FBOVI estimates converges rapidly to the truth parameter values, while joint UKF struggles to learn the parameters.
-Moreover, the ability to accurately estimate unobserved states is particularly noteworthy, given that only half of the state variables are observed and the model is partially unknown—further complicated by the system's operation in a chaotic regime.
+Figure~\ref{fig:param_accurateModel} presents the approximate marginal posterior distributions of the parameters obtained by FBOVI and joint UKF.
+The FBOVI estimate for the parameter $\alpha$ converges rapidly to the true value, while joint UKF fails to learn $\alpha$.
+For the estimation of the parameter $\beta$, although the FBOVI mean converges to a value slightly different from the true value, FBOVI still significantly outperforms the joint UKF.
+The state estimation results are depicted in Figure~\ref{fig:state_accurateModel}.
+FBOVI provides accurate estimates for both the observed and unobserved state components for most time steps, whereas the distributions obtained by joint UKF are often far from the truth.
+The accurate estimation of unobserved state components is particularly noteworthy, given that only half of the state components are observed and the model is partially unknown.
+This challenge is further exacerbated by the system's operation in a chaotic regime.